salmujaiwel/Covid-19_1M_Saudi_Tweets/README.md

 5)	1M_Covid19SaudiTweets

+Datasets can be obtained.
+Kindly drop me an email.

  - Procssed list of unique words for 5 hashtags from 5M tweets.
 Automatic indexing and sorting of the dicitonary

 6)	كورونا# (coronavirus.txt)